 What's the latest news about this year's flu season?

-The CDC says 32 states, plus New York City, Washington, D.C. and Puerto Rico, are experiencing "high" flu activity.
-The agency says 114 children have died from flu or flu-related complications.
-The agency doesn't directly track adult deaths.
+The CDC says 17 states are experiencing widespread flu activity.
+The agency says 133 children have died from flu or flu-related complications.
+It doesn't directly track adult deaths.

 How effective is this year's flu vaccine?

 The vaccine is only 25 percent effective against more severe H3N2 flu virus, which is causing most cases this year.